Navigating

 (Talbot, 1998).

-of transforming their orphanage survival skills into functional
+the task of transforming their orphanage survival skills into

-family/school relationships.
-They have to learn new patterns of
+functional family/school relationships.
+They have to learn new

-behavior and new social skills with both adults and peers.
-For
+patterns of behavior and new social skills with both adults and

-example, 8-year-old Anton (adopted recently from a Ukrainian orphanage)
+peers.
+For example, 8-year-old Anton (adopted recently from a

-is a great transition for a post-institutionalized child.
-In terms
+model is a great transition for a post-institutionalized child.

-of other deficiencies in social skills, I have to point to an
+In terms of other deficiencies in social skills, I have to point

-age and sex segregation issue common to Russian and East European
+to an age and sex segregation issue common to Russian and East

-orphanages where children are confined to their age group and
+European orphanages where children are confined to their age group

 Add to this the almost complete absence of male caregivers (again,